User Experience: How to Improve Website Scannability

 How can you check if the webpage is scannable?
 Try to look at it as a first-time user and answer two questions:

-– Does what you see in the first couple of minutes correspond to what target audience expects from this page?
+– Does what you see in the first couple of minutes correspond to what the target audience expects from this page?

 – Can you understand what kind of information is on the page for the first minute or two?

-If you aren’t sure that both answers are positive, perhaps it’s time to think about how to strengthen the website scannability.
+If you aren’t sure that both answers are positive, perhaps it’s time to think about how to strengthen the website’s scannability.
 It’s worth investing time because well-scanned pages become much more efficient in the following aspects:

-• users complete their tasks and achieve their goals quicker
+- users complete their tasks and achieve their goals quicker

-• users make fewer mistakes in the search of content they need
+- users make fewer mistakes in the search of content they need

-• users understand the structure and navigation of the website faster
+- users understand the structure and navigation of the website faster

-• the bounce rate is reduced
+- the bounce rate is reduced

-• the level of retaining users gets higher
+- the level of retaining users gets higher

-• the website looks and feels more credible
+- the website looks and feels more credible

-• the SEO rates are affected positively.
+- the SEO rates are affected positively.

 Popular Scanning Patterns

-One more model is F-pattern presented in the explorations by Nielsen Norman Group and showing that users often demonstrate the following flow of interaction:
+One more model is the F-pattern presented in the explorations by Nielsen Norman Group and showing that users often demonstrate the following flow of interaction:

-• Users first read in a horizontal movement, usually across the upper part of the content area.
+- Users first read in a horizontal movement, usually across the upper part of the content area.
 This initial element forms the F’s top bar.

-• Next, users move down the page a bit and then read across in a second horizontal movement that typically covers a shorter area than the previous movement.
+- Next, users move down the page a bit, then read across in a second horizontal movement that typically covers a shorter area than the previous one.
 This additional element forms the F’s lower bar.

 Tips on Improving Scannability